 Each year, residents of all levels in the track will travel to one of the department’s partner institutions of their choosing for up to one month with departmental funding.
 Once at location, residents may have the opportunity to see inpatient consults, work in outpatient clinics or teach local medical students about the intricacies of neurology.

 While residents are abroad, they will work closely with attendings from neurology and other select specialties back in Pittsburgh to facilitate the best possible care; it’s also the residents’ job to remain mindful of the limited resources that may be available in these settings.
 International clinical training provides a curriculum designed to address heath policy, public health and social factors influencing health and disease in the global context.

 - Kamuzu Central Hospital in Lilongwe, Malawi, Africa

-- Georgetown Public Hospital, Georgetown, Guyana, South America
+- Potential future site: Georgetown Public Hospital, Georgetown, Guyana, South America

 Ongoing projects within the department include expanding sites to areas in the Middle East and parts of Asia, as well as developing research projects related to stroke and epilepsy in conjunction with our global health faculty.

-- Nirav Barot, MD, MPH (Global Neurology Department Chief)
+- Nirav Barot, MD, MPH (Global Neurology Division Chief)

 - Paula Clemens, MD